CardForest/master-class/docs/change-control.md

 }).createInstance();
 ```

-Those methods can be overriden by the `control`'s `onMutatorCall` method
+Those methods can be overridden by the `control`'s `onMutatorCall` method

 ```js
 myInstance.control.onMutatorCall =